Who was Civil War officer Charles Clark?

-Key facts about Charles Clark, a brigadier general in the Confederate Army and governor of Mississippi during the American Civil War.
+Charles Clark was a brigadier general in the Confederate Army and governor of Mississippi during the Civil War.

 - Charles Clark was educated in Kentucky.